January 13, 2020

 If ever a city was made for admiring, it's Miami.
-Much of it is so outrageously attractive, so fanciful and so in awe of itself that it really is possible to fill a few days of sightseeing by doing nothing other than marvelling at its beaches, buildings and bronzed bodies.
+Much of it is so outrageously glamorous you could spend all your time here doing nothing but marvel at beaches, buildings and bronzed bodies.
+But there's more.

-Add to this a fantastic winter climate, endless blue skies and a see-and-be-seen streetlife, and it’s no surprise that most of our picks for free ways to experience Miami involve taking in the sights and sounds and exploring the city on foot…
+Add to this a fantastic winter climate, endless blue skies and a see-and-be-seen streetlife, and it’s no surprise our fave free ways to experience Miami involve soaking up the sights and exploring the city on foot…

-Miami’s South Beach is one of the best preserved Art Deco districts in the world and is easily navigable on foot, or local bus if you’re pushed for time.
-The Miami Beach Architectural Historic District, to give it its proper name, extends from 5th St up to Dade Boulevard and from the ocean to Biscayne Bay, and comprises more than 800 examples of Art Deco, Mediterranean Revival and MiMo (Miami Modern) architecture, lending the whole area an effortlessly glamorous feel.
+Miami’s South Beach is one of the best preserved Art Deco districts in the world and is easily walkable.
+The Miami Beach Architectural Historic District, to give it its proper name, extends from 5th Street up to Dade Boulevard and from the ocean to Biscayne Bay, and comprises more than 800 examples of Art Deco, Mediterranean Revival and MiMo (Miami Modern) architecture, lending the whole area an effortlessly stylish vibe.

-The most famous – and most photographed – is the stretch of Ocean Drive between 5th and 14th streets, where a string of hotels in various pastel and sorbet hues show off their curves, angles and neon lights to the world.
-Highlights include the pale green Carlyle Hotel, the Park Central and the newly-restored Breakwater.
-The Miami Design Preservation League‘s Welcome Center (1001 Ocean Drive, between 9th and 10th streest) have detailed maps.
+The most well-known and photographed section is the stretch of Ocean Drive between 5th and 14th streets, where a string of hotels in various pastel and sorbet hues show off their curves, angles and neon lights to the world.
+Highlights include the 1935-built Colony Hotel with its famous electric blue sign, the new Celino Hotel (previously Park Central), and the elegant apartment building that was formerly the Carlyle Hotel, a landmark known for its starring role in many Miami-based movies, including the 1993 gangster film Scarface.
+The Miami Design Preservation League‘s Welcome Center (1001 Ocean Drive, between 9th and 10th streest) has detailed maps.

-Miami’s Design District is approximately 18 blocks of old, low-rise warehouses and factories that fell victim to large-scale neglect and decay throughout the 1980s and 90s.
-Towards the end of the century and throughout the 2000s, the area underwent an intensive period of renovation and investment, and now houses a range of art galleries, design emporiums, furniture showrooms, luxury brand stores, excellent restaurants and a thriving pavement cafe scene.
-If you’re there on the second Saturday of the month, check out the regular Art + Design night for a popular gallery walk featuring inspiring artists, local musicians and fine dining.
+Miami’s Design District is approximately 18 blocks of old low-rise warehouses and factories that fell victim to large-scale neglect and decay throughout the 1980s and 90s.
+Towards the end of the century and throughout the 2000s, the area underwent an intensive period of renovation and investment, and now houses a range of art galleries, design emporiums, furniture showrooms, luxury brand stores, high end restaurants and a thriving pavement cafe scene.
+Check out the regular free public art tours led by an art critic, or in neighbouring Wynwood, take a self-guided tour of the ever-changing street art scene.
+If you’re here on the second Saturday of the month, Wynwood also hosts the free Wynwood Art Walk Block Party, featuring inspiring artists, local musicians and delicious food trucks.

-The driver-less Metromover has been transporting people between Miami’s downtown, Brickell and Omni neighbourhoods since 1986 and is completely free.
-Easy to use, with an inner and outer loop, it’s a quick and convenient way of getting around the area between Bayfront Park (for the Bayside Marketplace) and other points downtown, but best of all for tourists, it offers the most fabulous views of Biscayne Bay and the city’s skyscraper-filled skyline.
+The driverless Metromover has been transporting people between Miami’s Downtown, Brickell and Omni neighbourhoods since 1986 and is completely free.
+Easy to use, with an inner and outer loop, it’s a quick and convenient way of getting around the area between Bayfront Park (for the Bayside Marketplace) and other points downtown.
+But best of all for tourists, it offers fantastic views of Biscayne Bay and the city’s skyscraper-filled skyline.
 Grab your camera and ride it as the sun goes down for the ultimate twinkling Miami-at-night shot.

-Head to Miami’s (mainly) Cuban district – it’s also home to many Nicaraguans, Hondurans and other Latinos – for a real insight into Hispanic culture, food and people.
-What the area lacks in aesthetic charm, it makes up for in memorable moments and one-off experiences: sipping a sweet cafe Cubano in a local bakery, watching an intense game of dominos in Maximo Gomez Park, checking out the hottest Cuban grooves at Casino Records, learning how to hand-roll a Cuban cigar at the El Credito cigar factory or dining on ropa vieja (Cuban beef stew) at legendary diner Versailles.
+Head to Miami’s (mainly) Cuban district – it’s also home to many Nicaraguans, Hondurans and other Central and Southern American immigrants – for a real insight into Hispanic culture, food and people.
+What the area lacks in aesthetic charm, it makes up for in memorable moments and one-off experiences: sipping a sweet café Cubano in a local bakery, watching an intense game of dominos in Máximo Gómez Park, trying a guarapiña ice-cream (sugarcane and pineapple flavour) at the Azucar Ice Cream Company, watching skilled Cuban cigar rollers in action at El Titan de Bronze or dining on ropa vieja (Cuban beef stew) at legendary diner Versailles.